 - CLTR4944 Cultural Engagement Abroad

-This Summer II China Dialogue program takes place in 3 exciting Chinese cities and offers intensive and immersive Chinese language training, including practical introduction to Chinese history, culture and businesses.
-Students who enroll in this program will spend 34 days in Kunming, China; 3 days in Hong Kong & Macau; and 2 days in Shanghai.
-Hong Kong, Macau and Shanghai are famous international cities in East Asia for its economic successes.
+This Summer II China Dialogue program (Youtube Introduction)takes place in 3 exciting Chinese cities and offers intensive and immersive Chinese language training, including practical introduction to Chinese history, culture and businesses.
+Students who enroll in this program will spend 34 days in Kunming, China; 2 days in Hong Kong; and 2 days in Shanghai.
+Hong Kong, Kunming and Shanghai are famous international cities in East Asia for its economic successes.
 Hence, students will have the opportunity to experience Chinese culture as a whole in distinctively different regions either developed or developing with each of their own unique governmental structures and different Chinese culture variations as well as customs within this one program.

 This program will be based in the Chinese Language Center of Yunnan University, situated in Kunming, which is also known as “City of Eternal Spring”, famous for its perpetual spring like weather with blooms and lush vegetation all year round.
-It will certainly offer you a not so typical summer.
+It will certainly offer you a paradise-like summer.

 The 2-hour per weekday cultural classes in this program offers interesting introduction to one of the oldest and most complex culture in the world.
 This includes activities such as Introduction to Chinese Martial Arts, Walking and Sitting Meditation, Calligraphy, Chinese Paintings, Chinese Tea Ceremony, Chinese songs and so on.
 We also provide optional workshops, such as HSK (Chinese Proficiency Test) workshop & Chinese movie workshop.

 Kunming’s average highs are around 75 °F in summer, thus Kunming is the most favorable city weather-wise during summer time in China.
-Besides the 150 hours of practical Chinese and Cultural lessons mentioned above, during weekends (per program schedule), you will get to visit nature wonders and historical sites such as Stone Forest & Jiuxiang Karst Caves.
+Besides the 150 hours of practical Chinese and Cultural lessons mentioned above, during weekends, you will get to visit nature wonders and historical sites such as Stone Forest & Jiuxiang Karst Caves.

-In this program, we may also arrange additional post-dialogue trips to Shanghai.
-These trips will present opportunities for students to test and practice their Chinese after 34 days of intensive Chinese lessons in Kunming.
+In this program, we may also arrange additional free pre-dialogue trips to Shanghai, Hangzhou, Suzhou, Wuxi, etc. These trips will present opportunities for students to test and practice their Chinese before 34 days of intensive Chinese lessons in Kunming.

-You are welcome to access Summer II China Dialogue Presentations on YouTube via: http://www.youtube.com/user/NEUChinaDialogue#p/u
+You are welcome to access 2014 Summer II China Dialogue short film on YouTube

 - CLTR4944 Cultural Engagement Abroad

 This program is based in the Chinese Language Center of Yunnan University, situated in Kunming, which is also known as “City of Eternal Spring”, famous for its perpetual spring like weather with blooms and lush vegetation all year round.
-It will certainly offer you a not so typical summer.
+It will certainly offer you a paradise-like summer.